 Click to picture of Valerie below to watch the television advert

-Whilst you’re here, check out the treasure-chest of original nostalgic blogs reminiscing on the 70s and 80s – don’t forget to subscribe to receive weekly blogs straight to your inbox – no annoying pop-ups, ads or email bombardment.
+Whilst you’re here, check out the treasure-chest of original nostalgic blogs reminiscing on the 70s and 80s – don’t forget to subscribe to receive fortnightly posts straight to your inbox – no annoying pop-ups, ads or email bombardment.

 Remember when Big Daddy and Giant Haystacks threw their weight around the wrestling ring?
 A time when the Milk Tray Man secretly delivered chocolates.
 Mr Kipling made exceedingly good cakes but what was your favourite?
 Fun, straplines and nostalgic photos in the new hardback book, Section N Underpass, a nostalgic trip reliving advertising, leisure and entertainment from the 70s and 80s – fiction with loads of interesting facts.
 Click front cover to get your copy: